-Consider strong managers that you've worked with in your field — which of the skills on this list do they have?
-Take a look at the job advertisements within your field as well to see which leadership skills are mentioned again and again.
-This type of thinking will help you know the skills you should emphasize in your cover letters, resume, and during interviews.
+Add Relevant Skills to Your Resume: Take a look at the job advertisements within your field as well to see which leadership skills are mentioned again and again.
+This type of thinking will help you know the skills you should emphasize in your resume.

 Highlight Skills in Your Cover Letter: It can be helpful to elaborate on a couple of key leadership skills listed on your resume in your cover letter.
 You can also list a project or two where you successfully incorporated leadership skills.